 California hires ex-Attorney General Holder to fight Trump

-There are 4 comments on the KATC-TV Lafayette story from 13 hrs ago, titled California hires ex-Attorney General Holder to fight Trump.
-In it, KATC-TV Lafayette reports that:
+There are 4 comments on the KFBB story from 11 hrs ago, titled California hires ex-Attorney General Holder to fight Trump.
+In it, KFBB reports that:

 Vowing to protect California's values and constitutional g... .
 FILE-- In this May 19, 2016 file photo, State Senate President Pro Tem Kevin de Leon, D-Los Angeles, addresses the Senate in Sacramento, Calif.